cs1302uga/cs1302-tutorials/packages.md

 -cp some/path
 ```

-If more than one default package is needed, then a colon `:` can be used to help list multiple paths:
+If more than one default package is needed, then a colon `:` can be used to separate each path in a
+list of multiple paths:

 ```
 -cp path1:path2